Jefferson Awards for Public Service: National awards

-The awards are presented each year during a ceremony in Washington, D.C. where a broad array of honorees are recognized.
+The awards are presented each year during a ceremony in Washington, D.C., where a broad array of honorees are recognized.
 Also recognized are organizations – companies that represent the pinnacle in corporate citizenship and academic institutions that best reflect the Jeffersonian ideals of citizen involvement.

 History

 In 1972, Jacqueline Kennedy Onassis, U.S. Senator Robert Taft Jr., and Samuel Beard founded the Jefferson Awards for Public Service to establish a prize for public and community service.
 The Jefferson Awards are led by the Board of Selectors who choose the national winners and oversee the activities of the organization.
 Co-founder, Sam Beard, is currently the President & CEO.

 Jefferson Awards Foundation

 The Jefferson Awards Foundation is a non-profit organization that "recognizes, inspires and activates volunteerism and public service in communities, workplaces and schools across America."

 List of all past national winners

+Local awards partners (partial listing)

+In 1977, the Jefferson Awards began partnering with local newspapers and television stations.